kendravant/gc_project/Codebook.md

 All units are assumed to be standard SI units.

+Please refer to [the dataset page](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#) on the UCI Machine Learning Repository for further details about the raw data.

 ### Transformations ###
 -----------------------

 Only features representing a mean, mean frequency or standard deviation are retained from the original feature list.

 To faciliate normalisation of the selected features, the average feature value by activity and subject is also calculated by aggregating by activity and subject.

 ### meanAndStandardDeviationActivities ###